-Models for inspection and monitoring quality have been developed to measure the performance of non-destructive evaluation (NDE) methods.
+Probabilistic models have been developed to measure the quality and performance of nondestructive evaluation (NDE) methods.
 These models include probability of detection (PoD) curves, receiver operating characteristic (ROC) curves, or simply a probability of false positives/false negatives.
-In specific application domains, one of these models typically prevails (e.g., Packman et al., 1968; Hovey and Berens, 1988; Somoza et al., 1990; Sarkar et al., 1998), since they historically emerged in different disciplines to address specific problems.
+In specific application domains, one of these models typically prevails (e.g., Packman et al., 1968; Hovey and Berens, 1988; Somoza et al., 1990; Sarkar et al., 1998), since they historically emerged independently in different disciplines to address specific problems.
 PoD curve models were formulated in the 1950s as a statistical method to investigate the dose-response effect in biological tests (Finney, 1978; Rudemo et al., 1989; Ritz et al., 2015).
 ROC curve models grew out of the signal detectability theory developed in the 1940s (Shannon, 1948; Woodward and Davies, 1952; Peterson and Birdsall, 1953), aimed at measuring the capacity of a receiver to distinguish the presence of a signal from noise.
-The purpose of this paper is to show how the different models for NDE quality are connected and to provide insights on how they should be used.
+The purpose of this paper is to review and investigate these models for NDE quality by means of a unifying framework, which shows formally how they are connected.
+This enables us to provide insights into how they should be used and learned.

 Historically, a first major application of NDE was the identification of flaws with systematic inspections during the manufacturing process of parts.
 This was especially a concern in the nuclear industry, which strived to improve quality assurance in the fabrication of pressure vessel components (International Atomic Energy Agency, 1965).
 In the aeronautic industry, the high cost associated with discarding parts with small defects during manufacture motivated the use of NDE also during the service life.
 By the 1970s, the US Air Force had launched detailed investigations on quantifying the performance (also called reliability) of defect detection measures (Packman et al., 1968; National Materials Advisory Board, 1969).
-Its program "Have-Cracks-Will-Travel" laid the foundation for systematic inspection and maintenance (I&M) of aircrafts (Berens and Hovey, 1981; Hovey and Berens, 1988; Singh, 2000), where fatigue cracks are allowed to develop as long as they are monitored and repaired regularly.
+Its program "Have-Cracks-Will-Travel" laid the foundation for systematic inspection and maintenance of aircraft (Berens and Hovey, 1981; Hovey and Berens, 1988; Singh, 2000), where fatigue cracks are allowed to develop as long as they are monitored and repaired regularly.
 These studies provide the analytical framework to derive PoD curves from NDE data.

-In parallel, the research on lifetime extension of aircraft structures (Graham and Tetelman, 1974; Yang and Trapp, 1974), nuclear reactor components (Harris and Lim, 1983), and large deteriorating civil infrastructures (Frangopol et al., 1997; Hong, 1997) started to incorporate these probabilistic NDE models into Bayesian reliability analysis of the structure.
+In parallel, the research on lifetime extension of aircraft structures (Graham and Tetelman, 1974; Yang and Trapp, 1974), nuclear reactor components (Harris and Lim, 1983), and large deteriorating civil infrastructures (Frangopol et al., 1997; Hong, 1997; Sheils et al., 2012) started to incorporate these probabilistic NDE models into Bayesian reliability analysis of the structure.
 This was also coupled with inspection and maintenance plans, notably in risk-based inspection (RBI) planning (Yang and Chen, 1985; Madsen et al., 1987; Straub, 2004).
-In the context of highly reliable structures, optimizing the time and location of an inspection and the eventual subsequent repair can result in significant savings (Nielsen and Sørensen, 2010; Luque and Straub, 2019; Bismut and Straub, 2021).
+In the context of highly reliable structures, optimizing the time and location of an inspection and the eventual subsequent repair can result in significant savings (Nielsen and Sørensen, 2010; Goulet et al., 2015; Luque and Straub, 2019; Bismut and Straub, 2021).
 This explains why NDE studies now also focus on quantifying the added value of a specific NDE method on the expected total life-cycle cost.